wpsight/wpcasa-listings-map/wpcasa-listings-map/README.txt

 == Description ==

+With the WPCasa Listings Map add-on you can display all your listings on a central map.
+Listings are displayed as markers with infoboxes with some basic information and a link to the full listing page.

+> Please notice that this plugin is an add-on for [WPCasa](https://wordpress.org/plugins/wpcasa/) and will NOT work without the core plugin.

 WPCasa is a WordPress solution that provides an intuitive way to manage property listings and create first-class real estate websites.

-> Please notice that this plugin is an add-on for [WPCasa](https://wordpress.org/plugins/wpcasa/) and will NOT work without the core plugin.

 * Website: [wpcasa.com](https://wpcasa.com)
 * Demo: [demo.wpcasa.com](http://demo.wpcasa.com)